-Studies show that people who are more active have higher incomes, better brain function and get more love’n than those who are sedentary.
+Studies show that people who are more active have higher incomes, better brain function, and get more love’n than those who are sedentary.
 Yes, you read that right.
 So how can you get on board with being more active when many of us struggle to find the motivation to do so?

 Table of Contents

 Sure, most of us play around on our phones from time to time, spend some time sitting at work and catch a few hours of television or reading at night, but that doesn’t make us sedentary, right?
-Unfortunately, the answer is probably yes, it does…
+Unfortunately, the answer is probably yes, it does.

 Is Inactivity Really That Bad?